tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 ```

 Though each GPU works well and will complete most assignments in a matter of days, one may use the following method to attain a new GPU:
 `Runtime → Factory reset runtime → YES`.
-After repeating 1-3 times, this method will assign a new GPU.
+After repeating 1-3 times, Google will usually assign a new type of GPU.